Menu

 About the Author

-Sadeqa Johnson is an international bestselling and award-winning author of five novels.
-Her most recent instant New York Times bestseller, The House of Eve, is a daring and redemptive story set in 1950s Philadelphia and Washington, DC, that explores what it means to be a woman and a mother, and how much one is willing to sacrifice to achieve her greatest goal.
-It was named a Reese Witherspoon/Hello Sunshine Book Club Selection, and sheds “timely perspective on racism, colorism, and pre-Roe women’s rights” (Library Journal).
-With this book Johnson continues her tradition of confronting the timeless questions that have no easy answers.
+Sadeqa Johnson is a bestselling and award winning author of six novels.
+Her most recent instant New York Times bestseller and Reese Witherspoon/Hello Sunshine Book Club pick, The House of Eve, is a daring and redemptive story set in 1950s Philadelphia and Washington, DC.
+It explores what it means to be a woman and a mother, and how much one is willing to sacrifice for a goal.
+With this book, Sadeqa Johnson continues her tradition of confronting the timeless questions that have no easy answers.

-Johnson’s debut novel, Love in a Carry-on Bag, was the recipient of the 2013 Phillis Wheatley award for best fiction, OOSA best book award, and USA best book award for African-American fiction.
+Love in a Carry-on Bag, was the recipient of the 2013 Phillis Wheatley award for fiction, OOSA book award, and USA book award for African-American fiction.
 Second House From the Corner, was hailed by Essence magazine and a Go on Girl!
 Bookclub selection for 2017.
 And Then There Was Me, won the National Book Club Conference fiction book of the year award, and was a finalist for the Phillis Wheatley award.
-Johnson also received the Black Pearl Magazine Author of the Year award in 2017.
+Sadeqa Johnson received the Black Pearl Magazine Author of the Year award in 2017.
 Her other accolades include being the 2022 Hurston/Wright Foundation Legacy finalist, a BCALA Literary Honoree, and the Library of Virginia’s Literary People’s Choice Award winner.

-Offering ample space for discussion, Johnson’s novels are frequent book club selections.
-She is widely requested to speak at schools, conferences, historical organizations, and more, discussing the historical significance of her stories, writing, research, and personal journey.
-A former public relations manager, Johnson spent several years working with well-known authors such as JK Rowling, Bebe Moore Campbell, Amy Tan, and Bishop TD Jakes.
-After years of unsuccessfully getting her own publishing deal, Johnson took matters into her own hands and started a small press with her husband, where she published her debut novel.
-A motivational and inspirational speaker, she discusses how to be your own best advocate, and why never giving up is quintessential to success.
+Sadeqa Johnson is widely requested to speak at schools, conferences, historical organizations, and more.
+She discusses the historical significance of her stories, writing, research, and personal journey.
+A former public relations manager, she spent several years working with well-known authors such as JK Rowling, Bebe Moore Campbell, Amy Tan, and Bishop TD Jakes.
+After years of unsuccessfully getting her own publishing deal, Sadeqa Johnson started a small press with her husband, where she published her debut novel.
+A motivational and inspirational speaker, she discusses how to be your own best advocate, and why never giving up is essential to success.

 Suggested Topics